 Forecasts both printed and broadcast

 The most well known weather broadcast for the Caribbean, is Chris Parker on Single Side Band.
-He has just upgraded his transmitters and now broadcasts to the Eastern Caribbean at 0700 AST on 8137 upper side band.
+He has just upgraded his transmitters and now broadcasts to the Eastern Caribbean at 0700 AST (0600 AST in the summer) on 8137 and 4045 upper side band.
+Check his website for his full schedule.
 He also provides by subscription the same information by email and by live conference on the Internet.
 Subscribers can call in and get detailed weather forecasts.
 His limitation is that the regions he forecasts are large and therefore he often glosses over local conditions.

 Many of the islands have local forecasts broadcast on Channel 68 (or other) in the morning.
 The quality of these broadcasts varies from good to awful.
 They are prepared by volunteer forecasters who gather the information from the Internet.